Captain America: Political shifts (1970s)

 In 1975, Roy Thomas created the comic book series The Invaders.
-Set during World War II, the comic focuses on a superhero team composed of Timely's wartime-era superheroes, with Captain America as its leader; Thomas, a fan of stories from the Golden Age of Comic Books, drew inspiration for the series from Timely's All-Winners Squad.
-Jack Kirby wrote and illustrated run on Captain America and the Falcon from 1975 to 1977.
-This was followed by issues authored by a number of writers and artists, including Roy Thomas, Donald F. Glut, Roger McKenzie, and Sal Buscema; the series was also re-titled Captain America beginning with issue 223 in 1978.
+Set during World War II, the comic focuses on a team composed of Timely's wartime-era superheroes, prominently including Captain America; Thomas, a fan of superhero stories from the Golden Age of Comic Books, drew inspiration for the series from Timely's All-Winners Squad.
+Jack Kirby returned to the character in the mid-'seventies, editing, writing and illustrating Captain America and the Falcon from 1975 to 1977.
+He was then followed by a number of writers and artists, including writers Roy Thomas, Donald F. Glut, Roger McKenzie, Steve Gerber and artist Sal Buscema; the series was also re-titled Captain America beginning with issue 223 in 1978.

 Post-Vietnam and "Heroes Reborn" (1980s and 1990s)

 Owing to the series' lack of a regular writer, Captain America editor Roger Stern and artist John Byrne authored the series from 1980 to 1981.
-Their run that saw a storyline in which Captain America declines an offer to run for president of the United States.
+Their run saw a storyline in which Captain America declines an offer to run for president of the United States.
 Following Stern and Byrne, Captain America was authored by writer J.M.
 DeMatteis and artist Mike Zeck from 1981 to 1984.
 Their run featured a year-long storyline in which Captain America faced a crisis of confidence in the face of what DeMatteis described as "Reagan Cold War rhetoric".
-The story was originally planned culminate in Captain America #300 with Captain America renouncing violence to become a pacifist; when that ending was rejected by Marvel editor-in-chief Jim Shooter, DeMatteis resigned from Captain America in protest.
+The story was originally planned to culminate in Captain America #300 with Captain America renouncing violence to become a pacifist; when that ending was rejected by Marvel editor-in-chief Jim Shooter, DeMatteis resigned from Captain America in protest.

 Writer Mark Gruenwald, editor of Captain America from 1982 to 1985, served as writer on the series from 1985 to 1995.
 Various artists illustrated the series over the course of Gruenwald's decade-long run, including Paul Neary from 1985 to 1987, and Kieron Dwyer from 1988 to 1990.
 In contrast to DeMatteis, Gruenwald placed less emphasis on Steve Rogers' life as a civilian, wishing to show "that Steve Rogers is Captain America first [...] he has no greater needs than being Captain America."
 Among the most significant storylines appearing in Gruenwald's run was "The Choice" in 1987, in which Steve Rogers renounces the identity of Captain America to briefly become simply "The Captain" after the United States government orders him to continue his superheroic activities directly under their control.